We explain how bridging loans work, when to use them and how to apply. Read our market insights, need-to-know tips and pros & cons of different...

 The New Development Finance Landscape

-Having said that, the ‘big 4’ UK High Street banks (Barclays, Lloyds, HSBC and NatWest) still make up a significant part of the market, although have become more cautious, and the majority of their loans are now for existing clients or experienced developers rather than new ones.
+Having said that, the ‘big 4’ UK high-street banks (Barclays, Lloyds, HSBC and NatWest) still make up a significant part of the market.
+They are more cautious nowadays though and mostly arrange loans for existing clients or experienced developers.
 This means it’s more important than ever for borrowers to gain access to the entire market, and the best available deals.

 The rise of ‘alternative lenders’ has therefore been a phenomenon for the property development market as a whole, bringing a more flexible and accessible way for borrowers to secure funding.
 As a result, the appetite for lending and borrowing has increased, and crucially for developers, if they find the right lender, it takes far less time to secure a loan, meaning they can close a deal far quicker.